 All ads placed there should have something connecting to what you do.
 One way to get started is to use YouTube Analytics to see what type of demographics you're bringing in.

 YouTube Analytics to Kick Off the Right Ads

-Analytics has become an essential part of all business to understand business reality and gain insight into the future.
+Analytics has become an essential part of all businesses to understand business reality and gain insight into the future.
 Fortunately, YouTube gives you an analytics portal to help you know what your demographics are.

 This is going to help set you up for what kind of ads you'll place on your videos.
 Don't go in blind without knowing precisely who's viewing your channel, when they view your videos, and where they're from.

 YouTube Creators recommend you choose anywhere from three to five ads you think would best match your brand.

 One of the most common formats is display ads showing up to the side of your video.
 These don't work quite as well because it requires wider screens.
 If they aren't viewed on a mobile device, you obviously won't be able to count the ad as a monetized view.

 A better choice is the overlay ad appearing directly in the video.
 These typically appear at the bottom 20% of the screen where a viewer clicks on the ad to expand it.
 However, they don't work too well on mobile screens either.

 If you're looking for a format working best in any format or on any device, it's the skippable video ad.
 With these, both you and the viewer win because the viewer can skip the ad after five seconds.
 At the same time, the five-second viewing still counts toward being a legitimate viewing.